iamsgokul/pureCSSToolTip/README.md

 ### How to use this tooltip on your HTML file

 Import your purecsstooltip.css file in your file.
-And addded the html attribute `<b>tooltip-lbl</b>` what text will appear on the tooltip `<b>tooltip-pos</b>` which position you want to show the tooltip on web page.
+And addded the html attribute `tooltip-lbl` what text will appear on the tooltip `tooltip-pos` which position you want to show the tooltip on web page.

 <img src='https://raw.githubusercontent.com/iamsgokul/pureCSSToolTip/main/images/tool-tip.gif'/>